Four Lights for Shadows

 Ex Nihilo Nihil Fit, for woodwinds quintet.
 2016

-Performed by Terra Nova Winds, in New York, july/2016.
+Performed by Terra Nova Winds,

 Ex Nihilo Nihil Fit comes from latin and means: Nothing comes from nothing.
 In the piece, the ideia is generate all musical discurse components from a small cell.
 These materials are under evolution in entire piece.